Toll road task force meetings begin in Tampa, draw opposition

 Tuesday’s task force meeting is the first of several between now and October 2020, when the task forces’ recommendations are due to the legislature.
 Ultimately, FDOT will get the final say.

-Those in favor of the toll road expansion and creation say it will drive Florida’s infrastructure into the future, supporting growrth and creating jobs, especially in more rural parts of the state.
+Those in favor of the toll road expansion and creation say it will drive Florida’s infrastructure into the future, supporting growth and creating jobs, especially in more rural parts of the state.

 Those against fear it will destroy wildlife and create more pollution.